 Fully Install Ubuntu from USB

-Note: This process will create a complete full installation (not a Live Install with a compressed Squashfs).
-Due to extensive read and write operations, it is best to use a Solid State Drive.
-For this tutorial, I used a very fast Solid State SanDisk Extreme PRO Flash Drive with 420MB/s read 380MB/s write speeds.
-The Sandisk Extreme Portable SSD might also work well for this application.
+The following process will help you fully install Ubuntu on a local hard drive or a removable USB drive (this is not a typical Live Install with a compressed Squashfs).
+Due to extensive read and write operations, it is best to use a Solid State USB thumb drive (if you plan to install to a flash drive).
+For this tutorial, I used a very fast SanDisk Extreme Pro SSD flash drive with 420MB/s read 380MB/s write speeds.

 • External USB hard drive or Fast SSD flash drive